MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/map-use-cases.md

 The next step is to match use cases with app capabilities.

 Here's a list of common user scenarios mapped to Teams capabilities.
-It isn't an exhaustive list, but will help you think through some of the possibilities available to you.
+It isn't an exhaustive list, but helps you evaluate some of the possibilities available.
 </br>
 </br>
 <details>